kevintavog/TrackInfo/README.md

 # trackInfo

-> A tool to show GPX tracks on a map
+> A tool to show GPX tracks on a map in a browser.
+Uses Vue.js and Leaflet.

 ## Build Setup